-contrasting solls that could have been shown at a more detailed Enlargement of maps beyond the scale of mapping can cause misunderstanding of the detail of mapping and accuracy of soil line placement.
-The maps do not show the small areas of Warning: Soil Map may not be valid at this scale.
+contrasting soils that could have been shown at a more detailed Enlargement of maps beyond the scale of mapping can cause misunderstanding of the detail of mapping and accuracy of soil line placement.
+The maps do not show the small areas of

 Please rely on the bar scale on each map sheet for map measurements.
-Source of Map: Natural Resources Conservation Service Coordinate System: Web Mercator (EPSG:3857) Web Soil Survey URL:
+Source of Map: Natural Resources Conservation Service Web Soil Survey URL:

+Coordinate System: Web Mercator (EPSG:3857)